 Hi, I exist. ~ Said by anyone overlooked, if they could only find their voice

 The best writing comes from a passion within based on things that matter to each of us, wouldn’t you agree?
 Often, what matters most in healthcare (life) is what is right in front of us!
-I’m talking now about the overlooked patient: the compliant elderly grandmother slipping deeper into dementia, the low-SES baby the doesn’t cry but fails to thrive, the weary cancer patient on chemo round three who just doesn’t want to be labelled a complainer.
+I’m talking now about the overlooked patient: the compliant elderly grandmother slipping deeper into dementia, the low-SES baby the doesn’t cry but fails to thrive, the weary cancer patient on chemo round three who just doesn’t want to be labeled a complainer.

 You know these archetypes, yet do you see them?